 Introduced in 2007, the Flak Jacket was what many thought to be the successor to the Half Jacket.
-Obviously with the release of the Half Jacket 2.0, this was not the case.
+But, with the release of the Half Jacket 2.0, this was not the case.

-The Flak Jacket features a width of 130m across, 135mm temple length and 37mm height.
-The lenses are interchangeable similar to the Half Jacket 2.0 with a variety of replacement lenses available.
+The Flak Jacket features a width of 130m across, 135mm temple length, and 37mm height.
+And the lenses are interchangeable similar to the Half Jacket 2.0, with a variety of replacement lenses available.

 Standard vs. XLJ Lenses

-The Flak Jacket features two lens variation similar to the Half Jacket.
-The larger lens, named the XLJ once again provide a different lens shape with additional coverage.
+The Flak Jacket features two lens variations similar to the Half Jacket.
+The larger lens named the XLJ once again provides a different lens shape with additional coverage.
 Similarly, the lens is the only variation here, so you can easily swap between Standard and XLJ lenses if needed.

-If you have higher cheek bones or find your glasses digging into your face, you’ll want the Standard lens.
-If you find gaps in your lens and sunlight creeping in, go the XLJ route.
+If you have higher cheekbones or find your glasses digging into your face, you’ll want the Standard lens.
+However, if you find gaps in your lens and sunlight creeping in, we’d recommend XLJ lenses.

 Oakley Flak 2.0 Sunglasses